Summer is over, but how about extending your off-season holiday in Normandy for a weekend or a week ?

 les bains japonais thalasso des 3 mondes luc sur mer credit mathilde lelandais

-The Thalasso des 3 mondes in Luc-sur-Mer offers 3 cocooning areas: the traditional oriental hammam, the Japanese baths and the seawater jet pool.
+The Thalasso des 3 mondes in Luc-sur-Mer offers 3 cocooning areas :

-A wide range of massages and thalasso treatments are also available to pamper yourself!
+A wide range of massages and thalasso treatments are also available to take care of yourself.

 Idea #3 – Taste the local specialities